Pythagoras Theorem Calculator

 Practical Applications

-The Pythagoras Theorem has numerous real-world applications:
+The Pythagoras Theorem has numerous real-world applications across various fields:

-• Navigation: Calculating shortest distances between points
+Calculating shortest distances between points and determining positions in mapping and GPS systems.

 Example Calculations